-- (m) In accordance with 119.071(1)2.b., if the University rejects all competitive sealed replies in response to an invitation to negotiate and concurrently provides notice of its intent to reissue the invitation to negotiate and reissues the invitation to negotiate within 90 days after the notice of intent to reissue the invitation to negotiate, the rejected replies remain exempt from s.
+(m) In accordance with 119.071(1)2.b., if the University rejects all competitive sealed replies in response to an invitation to negotiate and concurrently provides notice of its intent to reissue the invitation to negotiate and reissues the invitation to negotiate within 90 days after the notice of intent to reissue the invitation to negotiate, the rejected replies remain exempt from s.
 119.07(1) and s.
 24(a), Art.
 I of the State Constitution until such time as the University provides notice of a decision or intended decision pursuant BOR Regulation 18.002 concerning the reissued invitation to negotiate or until the University withdraws the reissued invitation to negotiate.
-A competitive sealed reply is not exempt for longer than 12 months after the initial University notice rejecting all replies. - (n) Each solicitation for the procurement of commodities or contractual services shall include the following provision: "Respondents to this solicitation or persons acting on their behalf shall not contact any employee or officer of the Florida State University Board of Trustees, a University Direct Support Organization, or The Florida State University concerning any aspect of this solicitation, except in writing to the Chief Procurement Officer or as provided in this solicitation document, from the date of release of this solicitation through the end of the 72-hour period following the University's posting of the notice of intended award, in accordance with BOG Regulation 18.002.
-Violation of this provision may be grounds for rejecting a response." - (8) Registration of Business.
-It is not necessary for a person or business to be registered with the University to receive competitive solicitations, a contract or a purchase order.
+A competitive sealed reply is not exempt for longer than 12 months after the initial University notice rejecting all replies.

+(j) (n) The following shall apply to every Each solicitation for the procurement of commodities or contractual services: shall include the following provision: "Respondents to this solicitation or persons acting on their behalf shall not contact any employee or officer of the Florida State University Board of Trustees, a University Direct Support Organization, or The Florida State University concerning any aspect of this solicitation, except in writing to the Chief Procurement Officer or as provided in this solicitation document, from the date of release of this solicitation through the end of the 72-hour period following the University's posting of the notice of intended award, in accordance with BOG Regulation 18.002.
+Violation of this provision may be grounds for rejecting a response."

+(8) Competitive Solicitation Registration: Registration of Business.
+It is not necessary for a person or Individuals and businesses shall register with the University's Purchasing Services department to receive competitive solicitations, a contract or a purchase order from the Central purchasing department.
 The University does not guarantee that a business will receive notice of a competitive solicitation for a particular commodity or contractual service for which they have registered as a supplier.
 The opportunity to participate in a competitive solicitation is a privilege not a right.

-- (9) Purchasing actions that are not subject to the competitive solicitation process include: - (a) Emergency Purchases.
+(9) Purchasing actions that are not subject to the competitive solicitation processinclude:

+(a) Emergency Purchases.
 When the President, or a designee, determines in writing that a condition exists that threatens the health or safety of person(s) or animal(s) or the preservation or protection of property or the continuance of a vital University function, the University will proceed with an emergency purchase without a competitive solicitation.
 Due to the critical nature of the procurement, emergency purchases do not require that the action be posted in the Notice of Award Web Site for 72 hours.
-An emergency purchase shall be limited to the purchase of only the type of items and quantities that are required for a time period sufficient to relieve the immediate threat and shall not be used to meet long-term requirements. - (b) Sole Source Purchases.
+An emergency purchase shall be limited to the purchase of only the type of items and quantities that are required for a time period sufficient to relieve the immediate threat and shall not be used to meet long-term requirements.

+(b) Sole Source Purchases.
 Commodities or contractual services available from a single source shall be exempted from the competitive solicitation process.
-A sole source document shall be publicly posted in the Notice of Award Web Site for 72 hours. - (c) Purchases from competitively secured Contracts and Negotiated Annual Price educational institutions, and educational cooperatives and educational consortiums are not subject to further competitive solicitation. - (c) (d) Construction Direct Purchase Program.
+A sole source document shall be publicly posted in the Notice of Award Web Site for 72 hours, unless the sole source is covered under the annual sole source certification.

+(c) Construction Direct Purchase Program.
 Commodities to be incorporated into any public work (as that term is defined in Fla.
 Admin.
 Code R. 12A-1.094) which are procured by the University in accordance with the requirements of the University's direct purchase program are not subject to any further competitive solicitation.